How often someone interacts with the posts from your Facebook Business Page determines how many of your future posts they will see.

 There is a secret score assigned to each of your posts on Facebook. this score is called “Edgerank” and I will talk about that how you can improve your Edgerank in this article, along with explaining how Facebook Addinity works.

-We want our content to get seen – without getting people’s attention, nothing else you do after that matters because no one will see it.
+We want our content to get seen – without getting people’s attention, nothing else you do matters because no one will see it.

 Remember: The higher the Edgerank, the more people will see your posts!